hatanoke/hpio/README.md

-This examples shows how to transmit packets using hpio.
+This example shows how to transmit packets using hpio.
 ```c
 int fd, n;
 struct iovec iov[BURST];